How to Keep Your Love Alive Throughout the Stress of Wedding Planning

 Above all, the key is to remain connected—whether that means holding hands, planning dinner dates, or communicating about your ideas for the wedding.
 Your relationship should always come first, keeping in mind that your happiness as a couple is not dependent on your wedding alone.
 “The Big Day is an incredible demonstration and experience about your love and commitment as a couple,” says Jablonowski.
 “Focus on each other and the planning process will be much easier.”

-For more about Eventricity and how their team of experts can help keep you stress-free while planning, visit eventricity.net.This post is a sponsored collaboration between Eventricity and Philadelphia magazine's advertising department.
+For more about Eventricity and how their team of experts can help keep you stress-free while planning, visit eventricity.net.This is a paid partnership between Eventricity and Philadelphia Magazine's City/Studio